prethiee/prethiee.github.io/_posts/2021-01-05-getting-block-config.md

 ---
 layout: post
-title: "Block helper functions to get connfig info in Drupal 8"
+title: "Block helper functions to get config info in Drupal 8"
 date: 2021-01-05
 ---
 In this post we will see few helper functions to help us get the values of a block.